Friendship's Death

-Friendship's Death is a 1987 British science fiction drama film written and directed by Peter Wollen.
-Wollen's only solo feature, the film stars Tilda Swinton and Bill Paterson, and tells the story of the relationship between a British war correspondent and a female extraterrestrial robot who, intending to land at MIT, accidentally arrives in Amman, Jordan during the 1970 Black September conflict.
+Friendship's Death is a 1987 film directed by Peter Wollen.
+Wollen's only solo feature, the film stars Bill Paterson and Tilda Swinton, and is the story of the relationship between a British war correspondent and a female extraterrestrial robot on a peace mission to Earth, who, missing her intended destination of MIT, inadvertently lands in Amman, Jordan during the events of Black September 1970.